Why Visit Colombia?

 Peace accords have been struck with the FARC (Revolutionary Armed Forces of Colombia), a revolutionary group which financed itself through involvement in Colombia’s drug trade.
 The group has turned over its weapons and is in the process of reorganizing a political movement.
 A cease-fire was also signed with the ELN (the National Liberation Army).

 Colombians tell me they feel safe walking the streets and country roads once again.
-But people, a resilient lot, are still trying to come to terms with everything they have lived through.
-But rather than look back, they choose to look ahead to a hopefully promising future.
+Rather than look back, they choose to look ahead to a hopefully promising future.
+Just don’t talk to them about Pablo Escobar or drugs as the country is trying to forget the dark era of the 1980s and 1990s.

 Today, the tourist office’s promotional slogan is: “Colombia – the only risk is wanting to stay!”